 Of course… because they’re fun!
 But board games are more than just fun—they promote literacy, encourage critical thinking skills, and provide a fun interactive experience for friends and family.

 Board games come in many shapes, styles, and age ranges.
 The Library currently has a large collection of family-friendly games in the Children’s Department, and a small but growing collection of more complex games in the Adult Department.
 There are no age restrictions for either collection.

 Looking to clear some space in your board game shelf?
 Send those games our way!
 You can drop off donations at the front desk.
 Please make sure all of the pieces are included.
 Call (860) 828-7125 or email email@example.com with any questions.

 Board games can be borrowed just like books.
 You can even place holds in the online catalog!

 - 2 renewals

 - Must be picked up and returned in person to Berlin-Peck

 - Cannot be returned in book drop

-Borrowers will be charged for late, lost, dirty, or damaged items.
-Replacement costs may vary.
+Borrowers will be charged for lost, dirty, or damaged items.
 Because we want to keep items in good working order, they cannot be returned in the book drop.
 If the item is returned in the book drop, the borrower will be held responsible for the damage and the replacement cost.

 Games in the Adult Department